 Although organisations differ in the way this is applied, Easy has the functionality to enable the required actions to be taken.
+If the Vehicle Documents section isn't visible to you, this is because your employer does not require you provide this information at this time.
 Please check with your organisation as to which documents will be required within your organisation.

-When adding a new vehicle you may be required to add any of the vehicle documents shown below :-
+When adding a new vehicle you may be required by your employer to add some or all of the vehicle documents shown below :-

-There are two options available for attaching vehicle documents :
+There are two options available for attaching vehicle documents using the icons below.

 New - This is the Icon for adding a new document.
 This may be something such as a word document, PDF or Jpeg.
 The file is located on the hard drive (or network drive) usually from either a screenshot (jpeg) or Scanned or e-mailed and saved to the PC/ Laptop.

 When you select this option you will be presented with the following screen and you will need to select the file you wish to attach (in this case as an MOT certificate) and if the document has an expiry date you will be required to complete this field.
 You can enter any additional information if you wish or just click on Submit to attach the document.

 Find - This is the icon to Find a document that has been uploaded to Easy.
 The most likely method will have been to use the Easy App with your Phone or iPad/ Tablet’s camera to take a photograph of the document.

 When you select this option you will be presented with the following screen and you need to select the file you wish to attach (in this case as an MOT certificate) from the matching documents you have uploaded using the Easy App.
 Select the appropriate file by clicking on the Ref field and it will be attached.

 Once all documents have been uploaded you can save or submit the vehicle for authorisation.